Equivariant generalized cohomology via stacks: Introduction

+To prove \thmref{thmX:homology}, we will first consider the analogous statement at the level of derived global sections.
+We will see (\thmref{thm:gawkiness} and \corref{cor:limoid}) that for any sheaf $\sF \in \D([X/G])$, the canonical map

+is invertible, where the limit is a \emph{homotopy} limit in the \inftyCat of spectra.
+The obstruction to passing from this statement to the analogous statement on hypercohomologies,

+is the vanishing of Milnor's $\lim^1$ term.
+We will show (\corref{cor:outcourt}) that this obstruction vanishes when $\sF$ is eventually coconnective with respect to the cohomological t-structure (i.e., cohomologically bounded below).

-The main result of this paper is in fact an extension of \thmref{thmX:homology} to generalized cohomology theories such as motivic cohomology ($\approx$ higher Chow groups), algebraic cobordism, and (variants of) algebraic K-theory.
-Similarly, we will see that \thmref{thmX:cat} applies to the stable motivic homotopy category.
+As alluded to earlier, the main result of this paper is in fact an extension of \thmref{thmX:homology} to generalized cohomology theories such as motivic cohomology ($\approx$ higher Chow groups), algebraic cobordism, and (variants of) algebraic K-theory.
+Similarly, we will prove a version of \thmref{thmX:cat} for the stable motivic homotopy category.
+In particular, we will see: \begin{thmX} Let $E \in \SH(k)_{<\infty}$ be a motivic spectrum which is eventually coconnective for the homotopy t-structure.
+If $G$ acts on an Artin stack $X$ of finite type over $k$ with separated diagonal, there are canonical isomorphisms